 - Lucid Synchrone has two kinds of transitions: strong and weak transitions.
 Strong transitions are executed before the actions of a state are evaluated and weak transitions are executed after the actions of a state are evaluated.
 This can lead to surprising behavior, because the actions of a state are skipped if it is activated by a weak transition and exited by a true strong transition. - For this reason, the state machines in this chapter use immediate (= the same as strong) and delayed transitions.
 Delayed transitions are immediate transitions where the condition is automatically delayed with an implicit previous. - Parallel state machines can be explicitly synchronized with a language element (similarly as parallel branches in Sequential Function Charts).
 This often occurring operation can also be defined in Statecharts or in Lucid Synchrone state machines but only indirectly with appropriate conditions on transitions. - Modelica blocks can be used as states.
-They might contain clocked or clocked discretized continuoustime equations (in the latter case, the equations are integrated between the previous and the next clock tick, if the corresponding state is active).
+They might contain clocked equations.
+If the equations are discretized they are integrated between the previous and the next clock tick, if the corresponding state is active.